bloomen/transwarp/README.md

 transwarp is designed for ease of use, portability, and scalability.
 It is written in C++11 and only depends on the standard library.
 Just copy `src/transwarp.h` to your project and off you go!
+Tested with GCC, Clang, and Visual Studio.

 **Example**